aleonnet/RTEF/README.md

 ```
 $ python publisher.py
 ```
-A later release of this system will include a function for evaluatating the acuracy of the forecasts and also include actual electricity consumption data to make it easier to determine the most suitable model.
+A later release will include a function for evaluatating the acuracy of the forecasts and also include actual electricity consumption data to make it easier to determine the most suitable model.

 ## License